Head Teacher Catherine Le Roux

 The school provides a base and support for a number of parent support groups and networking groups for others working in the field of SEN in the locality.

 Community links include local schools, the local church, South Downs College and groups for elderly people.

 The Extended Role of the School

 The school runs an Early Bird Club, enabling parents to drop off their children before the start of school day.
 The children then join a social group for structured, supervised play.
-There is also a Breakfast Club which serves a range of healthy breakfasts.
-Early Birds and Breakfast Club both start at 8.35am and the cost for the morning session is 50p each day.
+Early Birds starts at 8.35am and the cost for the morning session is 50p each day.